pactflow/docs.pactflow.io/website/docs/docs/on-premises/environment-variables.md

 ### PACTFLOW_REQUIRE_HTTPS

-When enabled, the header `Strict-Transport-Security: max-age=31536000 ; includeSubDomains` is added to ensure connections are made over HTTPS
+When set to `true`, the header `Strict-Transport-Security: max-age=31536000 ; includeSubDomains` is added to ensure connections are made over HTTPS, and the `PACTFLOW_BASE_URL` is validated to ensure it starts with https.

+This value should never be set to false in a production environment.
+It should only ever be set to false for local testing or demonstration purposes where an SSL certificate is not available.

 **Required:** false<br/>
 **Default:** `true`<br/>